haisheng-zhang/teacher-admin/README.md

 ##### Run application locally
     Get code from GitHub:
         git clone https://github.com/haisheng-zhang/teacher-admin
-    Go to the teacher-admin/ folder and run: npm start
+	Go to the teacher-admin/ folder, and then:
+		Install dependency modules:
+			npm install

+		Run:
+			npm start

 ##### Troublesooting
 If there is any error, please check config file for Database connection: